 What is the deadliest animal in America?
-And is the best predator the deadliest, or the most beneficial?
+And is the best predator the deadliest animal, or the most beneficial?

 Deadliest Animal in America